ProductNyero/fintech-cba-ledger-project/README.md

 - Transactions: Ledger of money movements

 ## Business use cases addressed
-- Customers who signed up in 2024
+- Customers who signed up in a particular year
 - Identify transactions with service charges
 - Search transactions for a particular customer ID
-- Identify customers whose first name contain letter 'e'
+- Identify customers whose first name contain a specific letter
-- Search for transactions with amount = 200
+- Search for transactions with a particular balance amount
-- Flag transactions above 1000
+- Flag transactions above a specific figure
 - Identify users with current_account type

 ## Tools Used